tomor/homelab/docs/k8s.kubeadm.md

 # Installing k8s manually via kubeadm

-Note: There are shell scripts now which are copied to the VM automatically which are doing exactly this:
+Note: For execution on the hosts, scripts from `scripts/kubeadm` are copied to the VM home directory during bootstrap.

 ## Prepare the host